Georgia 10-Hour Basic Health and Safety

 All Child Care Learning Center (CCLC) and Family Child Care Learning Home (FCCLH) staff with direct care responsibilities must complete 10 State-approved hours of Health & Safety Orientation training plus CPR & First aid training (if not currently certified), within the first 90 days of employment.

-The Georgia 10-Hour Basic Health and Safety course is a mandatory training course for all childcare professionals in the state of Georgia.
+The Georgia 10 Hour Health and Safety Orientation Training course is a mandatory training course for all childcare professionals in the state of Georgia.
 An essential part of childcare providers' duties includes Creating an Environment Of Wellbeing: Health And Safety In the Child-Care Setting.
 Young children depend on their caregivers to ensure they are both safe and healthy.
 In order to accomplish this, caregivers must understand all aspects of a healthy and safe childcare environment and how to handle a variety of situations.
 For this reason, the federal government requires childcare providers across the country to complete these health and safety topics.

 The course covers a wide range of topics related to #health_and_safety in childcare settings, including: